d3str0yer/torrentbox/README.md

 ![](files/logo.jpg)
 # Installation Script for a Raspberry Pi Seedbox

+#IF YOU FIND THIS BY CHANCE, DO NOT USE, STILL IN DEVELOPMENT!

 # TODO
 - [ ] motd
 - [ ] testing of full installation